 For more information about Jewish speakers coming to our community or how to participate, contact Kathy Schmeltz at KSchmeltz@JFedSTL.org or 314-442-3761.

 The Sh’ma: Listen!
 Speakers Series promotes engagement with a wide spectrum of ideas as a means to deepen our community’s education and commitment to Jewish life.
-The views expressed by speakers are their own and not necessarily those of the Jewish Federation of St. Louis or the Center for Jewish Learning.
+The views expressed by speakers are their own and not necessarily those of the Jewish Federation of St. Louis.